 This option has been developed to provide a 'nominal' 10 and 15-minute peak train service, that is capable of delivering the strategic objectives and growth targets for rail (2016 and 2026), whilst maintaining consistency with the RRP Vision.

-The key assumptions for RS2 (over and above RS1) are described below.
+The key assumptions for RS2 are described below.

 10 minute peak frequency service level representing six trains per hour commencing service from each of: